c88032111/solc/docs/types.rst

     Due to limitations of the EVM, it is not possible to return dynamic content from external function calls.
-The function ``f`` in ``contract C { function f() returns (uint[]) { ... } }`` will return somehting if called from web3.js, but not if called from Solidity.
+The function ``f`` in ``contract C { function f() returns (uint[]) { ... } }`` will return something if called from web3.js, but not if called from Solidity.

     The only workaround for now is to use large statically-sized arrays.